Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   - **ipAddressPrefix:** The address prefix to use for Static IP assignment.
   - **gateway:** The IP address of the default gateway of the subnet.
   - **dnsServers:**  An array of IP addresses pointing to the DNS servers to be used for the subnet, you should provide at least one.
-  - **imageDir:** path to the directory where AKS on Azure Stack HCI will store its VHD images, provide a shared path or SMB for multinode
+  - **imageDir:** path to the directory where AKS on Azure Local will store its VHD images, provide a shared path or SMB for multinode
   - **cloudConfigLocation:** path to the directory where the cloud agent will store its configuration, provide a shared path or SMB for multi-node.
   - **clusterName:** a name for your AKS cluster, **must be lowercase**.
   - **linuxNodeCount:** number of Linux node VMs for your cluster.